 — Diverticulitis – Left lower quadrant pain is the most common complaint.
 The pain is usually constant and is often present for several days prior to presentation.
 Patients may also have nausea and vomiting.

-Abdominal pain from some genitourinary etiologies may be localized to either side:
+Lower abdominal pain from some genitourinary etiologies may be localized to EITHER SIDES:

 — Kidney stones – usually cause symptoms when the stone passes from the renal pelvis into the ureter.
 Pain is the most common symptom and varies from a mild to severe.
 Patients may have flank pain, back pain, abdominal pain and hematuria.